Pol-InSAR/pysarpro/doc/source/user_guide/tutorial_parallelization.rst

 How to parallelize loops
 ========================

-In image processing, we frequently apply the same algorithm on a large batch of images.
+In SAR processing, we frequently apply the same algorithm on a large batch of images.
 In this paragraph, we propose to use `joblib <https://joblib.readthedocs.io>`_ to parallelize loops.
 Here is an example of such repetitive tasks: